philhawksworth/hawksworx.com/content/blog/unobtrusify-your-javascript.md

 {{< / highlight >}}

 <p>
-    At this point our <a href="http://unobtrusify.com/withcss.html" title="Unobtrusify.com - Unobtrusive Javascript for Progressive Enhancement (with CSS)">page looks like this</a>.
+    At this point our <a href="http://unobtrusify.hawksworx.com/withcss.html" title="Unobtrusify - Unobtrusive Javascript for Progressive Enhancement (with CSS)">page looks like this</a>.
 This is exactly how we want things to appear for those without Javascript.
 There is no ability to toggle the display of the various sections, the content is shown in full, and there is no mouseover behavior on the headings to suggest that they can be clicked (since they cannot).
 This is the essence of <a href="http://en.wikipedia.org/wiki/Progressive_enhancement" title="Progressive enhancement">Progressive Enhancement</a>.
 We have a perfectly serviceable web page (albeit a simple one) which we can now enhance for those with Javascript enabled.
 </p>
 <p>
     Using jQuery to easily and unobtrusively add behavior to elements on the page, we can now hide all of the expanded sections.
 We do this with a simple jQuery statement like this: